 What is Jane Seymour remember for?
 Being the only wife to provide Henry with a son and male heir, the future Edward VI

 Anne’s failure to bear a son was an opportunity for Jane.
 When Henry sent her a letter and a purse of gold, she refused them, declaring that “she had no greater riches in the world than her honour, which she would not injure for a thousand deaths”.

 Henry was smitten with this show of virtue, henceforth insisting on meeting her only with a chaperone.
 During April they discussed marriage and, on 20 May 1536 – the day after Anne Boleyn’s execution – the couple were betrothed.
 They married shortly afterwards.

 Jane, who took as her motto “bound to obey and serve”, presented herself as meek and obedient.
 She was, however, instrumental in bringing Henry’s estranged daughter, princess Mary, back to court.

 The new queen held conservative religious beliefs.
 This became apparent in October 1536 when she threw herself on her knees before the king at Windsor, begging him to restore the abbeys for fear that the rebellion, known as the Pilgrimage of Grace, was God’s judgment against him.
 In response, Henry publicly reminded her of the fate of Anne Boleyn, “enough to frighten a woman who is not very secure”.

-Jane endured a labour of two days and three nights before bearing a son at Hampton Court on 12 October, to great rejoicing.
+Jane endured a labour of two days and three nights before bearing a son, Edward, at Hampton Court Palace on 12 October, to great rejoicing.
 She was well enough to appear at the christening on 15 October, lying in an antechamber, wrapped in furs.

 However, she soon sickened, with her attendants blamed for suffering “her to take great cold and to eat things that her fantasy in sickness called for”.
 In reality, she was probably suffering from puerperal, or childbed, fever.
 She died on 24 October.